By Sharon Thatcher

 Englert, Inc.

 The name Englert is a long-recognized leader in the rainwater management with a myriad of products for seamless gutter.
 It makes five machines, all portable.
-They include three K-styles: Englert Series 555 for 5” gutter, Series 660 6” for 6” gutter, and the Englert Series 650 5”/6” K-style combo gutter machine; as well as the Englert Series 770 7” box gutter machine; and the new Englert Series 56X gutter machine.
+They include three K-styles: Englert Series 555 for 5” gutter, Series 660 6” for 6” gutter, and the Englert Series 650 5”/6” K-style combo gutter machine; as well as the Englert Series 770 7” box gutter machine; and the new Englert RainPro gutter machine.
 The 56X is a large capacity gutter that looks like a 5” gutter but performs like a 6.

 Photo by Englert